 The sea has always been central to the economies of the Mediterranean.
-Tourism, fishing and other industries that depend on the Mediterranean Sea generate at least US$450 million a year and support millions of jobs.
+Tourism, fishing and other industries that depend on the Mediterranean Sea generate at least US$450 billion a year and support millions of jobs.
 And this maritime economy is still growing fast.

 It’s been called the “blue gold rush”: tourism, coastal development, shipping, aquaculture, oil and gas production, mining and offshore wind power are all set to increase dramatically in the Mediterranean Sea over the coming years.

 If these activities aren’t properly regulated and responsibly managed, they could do untold damage to the natural assets that the economy and people’s livelihoods ultimately rest on.